 Q. What is the cost/registration fee for GMAT?

-A. The registration fee for taking GRE is USD 250 which includes reporting your GMAT scores to 4 universities of your choice.
+A. The registration fee for taking GMAT is USD 250 which includes reporting your GMAT scores to 4 universities of your choice.

 Q. How do I register for the GMAT?

 A. You can register online or by phone or by mail.
 The detailed information about registering for the GMAT can be found at www.mba.com

 Q. How many times can I take GMAT?